BirgerMoell/wellness/README.md

 ## Common tips for dealing with negative thoughts and emotions

 ## Spend time with friends and family
-Supportive friends will and can help you through a touch time.
+Supportive friends and family will and can help you through a tough time.
 When you aren't feeling good, reach out to people you can trust.

 Often when we are feeling sad we hesitate to reach out.
 Understand that all humans feel negative emotions so when you speak about negative things you have experienced you are talking about things that all of us can relate to.